 Should I have more tests done?

 Many women will choose to have more tests done to know more about the condition of the baby.
 The tests available depends on which country you live in.
-Tests to ask about include blood tests or tests on the amniotic fluid (fluid in the womb) to make sure that the calcification is not related to some common viruses, or genetic abnormalities.
+This can include blood tests or amniotic fluid analysis to rule out common viral infections or genetic abnormalities associated with the calcification.
+Screening tests for fetal infections, such as toxoplasmosis, rubella, syphilis, and herpes simplex, may also be performed.

 What are the things to watch for during the pregnancy?